hanaim-devops/devops-blog-LynnMombarg/src/dev-blog-fluentd-de-universele-logger/README.md

 <img src="plaatjes/logo-logstash.svg" width="60" align="right" alt="logstash logo" title="Logstash">

-"*Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite stash*" (LogStash: Collect, Parse, Transform Logs | Elastic, z.d.).
+"*Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite stash*" (Elastic, z.d.).

 ### Vector